certtools/intelmq/docs/User-Guide.md

 <a name="conf-pipeline"></a>
 ## pipeline.conf

 This configuration is used by each bot to load the source pipeline and destination pipelines associated to each of them.
+IntelMQ Manager generate this configuration.

 **Template:**
 ```